-Source: UNODC homicide statistics; Economic Commission for Latin America and the Caribbean (ECLAC).
+Source: UNODC homicide statistics; United Nations Economic Commission for Latin America and the Caribbean (ECLAC).

-Data on the killing of women perpetrated exclusively by intimate partners (not including other family members) is even harder to come by than data on women killed by intimate partners or family members, but where data are available (see box 2) the picture is similar to that relating to intimate-partner/family-related homicide, as mentioned in the previous paragraph.
+Data on the killing of women perpetrated exclusively by intimate partners (not including other family members) is even harder to come by than data on women killed by intimate partners or family members, but where data are available (see box 2) the picture is similar to that for intimate-partner/family-related homicide, as mentioned in the previous paragraph.

-Rates of female total homicide and of intimate partner homicide, selected countries, Asia (2016)
+Rates of female total homicide and intimate partner homicide, selected countries in Asia, 2016